 Even for patients with private health insurance, it can be difficult to pay all the associated medical and rehabilitation bills.
 However, if your spinal cord injury was caused by the negligence of another person, a personal injury attorney could help you hold them liable to pay these medical bills.
-Consult with a knowledgeable St. Petersburg spinal cord injury lawyer to learn more.
+Consult with a knowledgeable spinal cord injury lawyer at our law firm to learn more.

 The five elements of legal negligence are as follows: